liuandy1207/notes/topics/bashScripting.md

 done

 ```
-A sequence is any list of items seperated by whitespace.
+A SEQUENCE is any list of items seperated by whitespace.